klesh/emmo-model/README.md

 ### Static Methods

 #### saveIn(database, data, [forceUpdate]) --> Promise
-Run validation and then trigger beforeUpdate/beforeInsert event, and then insert/update to specified DATABASE Return a rejected promise in event listener can stop data being saved afterUpdate/afterInsert will be triggered if successful
+Run validation and then trigger beforeUpdate/beforeInsert event, and then insert/update to specified DATABASE.
+Return a rejected promise in beforeUpdate/beforeInsert can stop data being saved. afterUpdate/afterInsert will be triggered if successful.

 #### save(data, [forceUpdate]) --> Promise
 Shortcut to DEFAULT DATABASE of saveIn

 #### cellIn(database, field, value, pkvalue) --> Promise
-Run validation and then trigger beforeCell event, and then Update specific cell's value in database, Return a rejected promise in event listener can stop data being saved afterCell will be triggered if successful
+Run validation and then trigger beforeCell event, and then Update specific cell's value in database.
+Return a rejected promise in beforeCell can stop data being saved. afterCell will be triggered if successful

 #### cell(field, value, pkvalue) --> Promise